Skip to main content

 What is Lead Management?

 Lead management is the process of tracking and managing prospective customers (leads) through the sales funnel.
-This involves identifying leads, tracking their activities and behaviors, and nurturing them to move them through the funnel until they become customers.
+This involves identifying potential customers, tracking their activities and behaviors, and nurturing them to move leads through the funnel until they become customers.

 Lead management software is not restricted to CRM tools, but can be tracked and managed in marketing automation tools like marketo.
 Many businesses do track leads in the CRM, however, especially if they have sales reps actively involved in the process to some degree.